 The Doctor of Social Work program offers a clinical doctorate designed for those who want to teach in higher education, particularly clinical theory and practice in bachelor's and master's degree programs.
-Our DSW program responds to the real and pressing need for qualified faculty who can teach clinical theory and practice as one of perhaps only a dozen institutions in the country offering a clinical doctorate.
+Our DSW program responds to the real and pressing need for qualified faculty who can teach clinical theory and practice as one of only four institutions in the country offering a clinical social work doctorate.
 Graduates also are prepared to practice clinical social work at a highly advanced post-graduate level.

-We offer the DSW program on a full- and part-time basis with courses in the evenings and/or weekends on our Aurora and George Williams College campus.
-We also offer a hybrid online program, where participants spend two weeks per summer at the George Williams campus and complete the remaining requirements in an online format.
+We offer the DSW program on a part-time basis with courses on the weekends on the Aurora campus.
 Most students complete the program within five years.

 In the DSW program, you will complete a total of 64 semester hours, including: